Stella

 June 2025 - August 2025

-Led UX design and research
+Led UX design & research

 Storytelling

-Envisioned potential future-state
+Envisioned future-state

 XFN collaboration

-Prototyping and development
+Prototyping & development

 Tools Used